 This section provides definitions that are necessary to clarify the application of the measures defined in sections 3.1 and 3.2 under different circumstances.
-In particular, definitions for planned and unplanned interruptions, customers and customer base, and interruptions are discussed.
+In particular, definitions for planned and unplanned interruptions, customers, customer base, and interruptions are discussed.

-Currently there are small differences between the various supporting definitions used in the NEM.
-We are proposing changes to these definitions in order to standardise them.
+Currently, there are small differences between the various supporting definitions used in the NEM.
+We are recommending changes to these definitions in order to standardise them.
+Box 3.3 contains our recommended supporting definitions.